sengkchu/sengkchu.github.io/_posts/2018-DataScience/2018-03-04-Chi-SquaredTestforIndependence.md

 ### Conclusions

 With a p-value < 0.05 , we can reject the null hypothesis.
 There is definitely some sort of relationship between 'sex' and the 'hours-per-week' column.
 We don't know what this relationship is, but we do know that these two variables are not independent of each other.

----

-The files used for this article can be found in my [GitHub repository](https://github.com/sengkchu/codingdisciple.content/tree/master/Learning%20data%20science/Learning/Studying%20Statistics/Chi-Squared%20Test%20for%20Independence).